-I recently started working with the new high school mountain biking team that started in the area and during the first practice I asked how many of the kids could perform a track stand.
+I started working with the new high school mountain biking team that started in the area and during the first practice I asked how many of the kids could perform a track stand.
 Almost none of them raised their hand, which reminded me that most riders simply overlook this essential skill.
-I wrote and article on this a while back and wanted to re-run it today to remind everyone that if you can’t track stand, you are missing one of the most basic skills a rider needs…
+I wrote an article on this a while back and wanted to re-run it today to remind everyone that if you can’t track stand, you are missing one of the most basic skills a rider needs…

 The track stand is one of the most basic, yet overlooked, skills in mountain biking.
 It was something that I thought every rider could do when I first started riding – I would spend hours in my driveway working on being able to balance without actually moving and I thought that this was how every rider got started.

 However, this is not the case.
 I have to say that it amazes me how many riders can not do a track stand for more than a couple of seconds.
 The truth is that if you can not do a track stand then you can not really balance on your bike.

 Once you start moving momentum starts to help you stay up.
 The problem is that mountain biking will put you in situations where your momentum is killed and you need to be able to navigate something while barely moving.
 If you can not do a track stand then you are less likely to be able to pull it off.

 Here are some examples of trail situations where being able to do a track stand will help you immensely…

 – Switchbacks: This is one skill that baffles a lot of riders and I guarantee that most riders who can not do switchbacks can not do a track stand either.
 Switchbacks get you because they make you almost stop while navigating them.
 If you can not keep your balance in the middle of the switchback where your momentum is practically stopped then you are just rolling the dice as to whether you make the turn or not.
 And no, putting you inside leg down, locking up the rear wheel and skidding around the switchback doesn’t count…